DualBrain/QB64/rolodex.md

 ### Past Patreon Supporters

-We'd like to take a moment to thanks the following individuals for thier willingness to contribute financially to the project.
+We'd like to take a moment to thanks the following individuals for their willingness to contribute financially to the project.

 - Garry Chike
 - Jessee G. Donat